FURTHER EXPLANATION OF THE GAME BOARD

 The Rural Hill Amazing Maize Maze is the perfect spot for your child’s birthday party,

 your family gathering, or your corporate event, no matter the size!
-Rural Hill has a large and spacious 40’ x 40’ tent set up just for your special day. $50 will give you access to the tent space for a 2 hour block.
+Rural Hill has a large and spacious 40’ x 40’ tent set up just for your special day.
+The tent is available for $50 per hour, with a 2 hour minimum rental time.
+Tables and chairs are provided.
 The tent is conveniently located near all the maze fun, while being far enough away to give your party room to spread out.
 Feel free to bring cake, presents, games, and more!
 Looking for a more secluded space?
 Look no further than the Rural Hill Nature Pavilion, located adjacent to a forested portion of the Rural Hill Nature Trail.
 A covered structure complete with indoor restrooms and picnic tables, the Rural Hill Nature Pavilion is perfect for themed parties and those looking for a more exclusive environment, while still being less than a minute’s drive away from the maze fun.
 The pavilion may be rented

 for $50 per hour.
 Rental fees are only for the party space – maze entry is additional.

 Looking for a bit of practice before the big day?